swiftlang/swift-evolution/proposals/0289-function-builders.md

 }
 ```

 The detailed transformation of selection statements proceeds as follows.
 The child blocks of the statement are first analyzed to determine the number *N* of cases that can produce results and whether there are any cases that don't.
 The implementation is permitted to analyze multiple nesting levels of statements at once; e.g. if a `case` consists solely of an `if` chain, the cases of the `if` can be treated recursively as cases of the `switch` at the implementation's discretion.
-A missing `else` is a separate case for the purposes of this analysis.
+A missing `else` is a separate case for the purposes of this analysis, and will be handled by `buildOptional(_:)`.

 If *N* = 0, the statement is ignored by the transformation.
 Otherwise, an injection strategy is chosen: